dalesgit/obsidian/pages/universal-christ-highlights-2-4.md

 Pink highlight | Location: 428
 Unfortunately, the notion of faith that emerged in the West was much more a rational assent to the truth of certain mental beliefs, rather than a calm and hopeful trust that God is inherent in all things, and that this whole thing is going somewhere good.

+## 2. Accepting that you are fully accepted

 Pink highlight | Location: 476
 While I don’t believe Jesus ever doubted his real union with God, Jesus of Nazareth in his lifetime did not normally talk in the divine “I AM” statements, which are found seven times throughout John’s Gospel.